This is our Complete Guide to Surfing Uluwatu in Bali.

 If you’re looking for something a little more beachside dining, try the Sunday Beach Club for a real taste of the finer things in Bali.
 An actual beach club, they serve breakfast on the beach at 9 AM, and from breakfast to dinner, you can enjoy the beach-friendly fare from simply delicious pizza to authentic Nasi Goreng.
 This is also a club that you can pay to visit each day, for a relaxing day interspersed between your surfing adventures.

 For something with a real surfer vibe, chill out in the Drifter Surf cafe, which offers everything from vegan burritos through to seafood curries.
 The Drifter Surf also has an art gallery and a yoga studio to provide the surfer’s dream mind-body-spirit mentality.
 The cafe also hosts local events including themed food nights, film screenings and gallery nights.

 To enjoy some real seafood specialties, check out Mana Uluwatu at the Surf Villas for Gohu tuna ceviche, spicy soft shell crab and delicious Baja shrimp.
 Take a look out over the ocean while sampling all the delights of the sea.

 Did you enjoy our Complete Guide to Surfing Uluwatu in Bali?
-Check out all our Surfing Destination Guides here.
+Check out all of our Surf Travel Guides here.